 In 2017, he completed his Masters in Education through the Community Development and Action program at Vanderbilt.
 While there, his academic pursuits focused on organizational studies and community-based school reform.
 Outside of Maddox, Joseph helps coordinate the work of API Middle Tennessee, an Asian & Pacific Islander-serving community-based organization.

 Joseph was one of the Tennessee Educational Equity Coalition’s Mosaic Fellows in 2019.
 He was also a part of the 2021 class of Nashville Emerging Leaders and received the 2021 Rising Advocate Award from TN United for Human Rights.

 Margarita (Spanish-English translation: Daisy) is a steadfast presence at the Maddox Fund.
 Known to most as Rita, she is passionate about wildlife conservation and spends as much time as possible outdoors in nature and playing in creeks.

 An avid collaborator, she is eager to network on projects great and small.
 Outcomes and data retrieval are her areas of consulting expertise.
 Rita is tri-lingual, fluent in Spanish, English and dog.

 Donut is the Maddox Fund’s newest part-time staff member.
 She is excited about the work and is most interested in community building and connecting with people.
-Donut is big advocate for changing workplace culture in the nonprofit sector and strongly believes that rest and play are necessary parts of a healthy work environment.
+Donut is a big advocate for changing workplace culture in the nonprofit sector and strongly believes that rest and play are necessary parts of a healthy environment.